vihutuo/flet-web/docs/getting-started/create-flet-app.md

 ```

 :::note
-Original `pyproject.toml` created by `uv init` or `poetry init` will be replaced with the one from Flet app template.
+1. Original `pyproject.toml` created by `uv init` or `poetry init` will be replaced with the one from Flet app template.
+2. In case you encounter the error `Error creating the project from a template: 'git' is not installed.`, it means that you don't have _Git_ installed.
+Please visit [git-scm.com/downloads](https://git-scm.com/downloads) and install the latest version of _Git_.
+To verify your installation, type ‘git’ on Command Prompt.
+Please note that _Git_ is not the same as _GitHub CLI_ which is not an alternative for use with Flet.
 :::

 `src/main.py` contains Flet program.
 It has `main()` function where you would add UI elements ([controls](flet-controls)) to a page or a window.
 The application ends with a blocking `ft.app()` function which initializes Flet app and [runs](running-app) `main()`.